valeriangalliat/md/README.md

 [meta-data]: https://pythonhosted.org/Markdown/extensions/meta_data.html

-A global configuration is a `.mdconfig` YAML file in the nearest parent directory of the rendered file. `md` will search another parent `.mdconfig` and merge both files until `extend: false` is set, or the root is reached.
+A global configuration is a `.mdrc` YAML file in the nearest parent directory of the rendered file. `md` will search another parent `.mdrc` and merge both files until `extend: false` is set, or the root is reached.

 ### Title